PhellypeWandel/HDC-Events/README.md

 **version 0.2.1** - styles.css changes

 Created changes with the file "styles.css" in "\public\css" to add the font "Roboto" to the layout and make the image "hdcevents_logo.svg" smaller.

+**version 0.3.0** Database conection.

+Created Database named "hdc" and conected to it in file ".env" changing "DB_DATABASE" in line 14

+Also had to a problem:

+"SQLSTATE[42000]: Syntax error or access violation: 1071 Specified key was too long; max key length is 1000 bytes (SQL: alter table `users` add unique `users_email_unique`(`email`))"

+To solve it I had to change "database.php" in "\config" line 60, from 'engine' => "null" to 'engine' => 'InnoDB'.